 © Australian Institute of Health and Welfare 2024

-This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.

 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.

 Enquiries relating to copyright should be addressed to info@aihw.gov.au.

 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.

 Person (name)-family name, text X[X(39)]

 Identifying and definitional attributes

 Metadata item type: Data Element

 Short name: Family name

-Synonymous names: Family name
+Synonymous names: Surname; Last name

-METEOR identifier: 270259
+METEOR identifier: 286953

-Registration status: Community Services (retired), Superseded 25/08/2005
+Registration status: Community Services (retired), Superseded 06/02/2012

-Health, Superseded 04/05/2005
+Health, Superseded 05/10/2016

-Definition:
+Housing assistance, Standard 20/06/2005 [Non Dictionary]

+Tasmanian Health, Standard 01/09/2016

+Definition: That part of a name a person usually has in common with some other members of

+his/her family, as distinguished from his/her given names, as represented by text.

+Data Element Concept: Person (name)-family name

+Value Domain: $\underline{\text{Text X}[X(39)]}$

+Value domain attributes

+Representational attributes

+Representation class: Text

+Data type: String

+Format: X[X(39)]

+Maximum character length: 40

+Value Meaning

+Permissible values:

+Source and reference attributes

+Submitting organisation: Australian Institute of Health and Welfare

 Data element attributes

 Collection and usage attributes

-Guide for use: The agency or establishment should record the client's full family name on their information systems.
+Guide for use: The agency or establishment should record the person's full family name on their

+information systems.
-National Community Services Data Dictionary specific:

-In instances where there is uncertainty about which name to record for a person living in a remote Aboriginal or Torres Strait Islander community, Centrelink follows the practice of recording the Indigenous person's name as it is first provided to Centrelink.
-Or, where proof of identity is required, as the name is recorded on a majority of the higher point scoring documents that are produced as proof of identity.
+National Community Services Data Dictionary specific: In instances where there is uncertainty about which name to record for a person living in a remote Aboriginal or Torres Strait Islander community, Centrelink follows the practice of recording the Indigenous person's name as it is first provided to Centrelink.
+Or, where proof of identity is required, as the name that is recorded on a majority of the higher point scoring documents that are produced as proof of identity.